rattboi/clojbot/README.md

 # clojbot

-A Clojure library designed to ... well, that part is up to you.
+A simple Clojure IRC bot designed to learn some Clojure

 ## Usage

-FIXME
+Connects to a hardcoded server/port/channel/nick, and processes a few very simple commands.

 ## License